-Dr. Rakes earned a Master of Music (M.M.) with an emphasis in Music Education from Northern Illinois University.
+Dr. Rakes has earned a Master of Music (M.M.) with an emphasis in Music Education from Northern Illinois University.
 At Northern, he studied choral conducting, arranging, and choral literature under Dr. Eric Johnson.
 He also completed an action research thesis entitled “The Effect of Harmonic Accompaniment on the Pitch Accuracy of First and Fourth Grade Students Learning a Singing Task.”
 Dr. Rakes was selected to present this research at the Illinois Music Conference Poster Session in 2011.
-Dr. Rakes also earned a Bachelor of Music Education (B.M.E.) from Wheaton College.
+Dr. Rakes has also earned a Bachelor of Music Education (B.M.E.) from Wheaton College.
 At Wheaton, he studied conducting under Dr. Paul Wiens and Dr. Daniel Sommerville, while completing studies in piano and organ under Mr. John Zimmerman and Dr. Edward Zimmerman, respectively.

 Why do you love to sing?

 Melody, harmony, rhythm.
 It takes me away from normal life and absorbs all my attention.
 There’s so much joy in making a thing of beauty.

 What is your favorite thing about singing with DGCS?